DhananjayPurohit/paygress/SETUP_INSTRUCTIONS.md

 ```
 paygress/
 ├── inventory.ini.template     # Template for server inventory
-├── paygress.env.template      # Template for environment config
+├── .env.template              # Template for environment config
 ├── inventory.ini              # Your actual inventory (not in git)
-├── .env                       # Your actual environment (not in git)
+├── .env                       # Your actual environment (not in git, create from template)
 ├── ansible-setup.yml          # Ansible playbook
 ├── setup-paygress.sh          # Setup script
 └── .gitignore                 # Excludes sensitive files